Connectivity structure and dynamics of nonlinear recurrent neural networks: Acknowledgments

 We thank L. F. Abbott for feedback.
-A.v.M. was supported by the Swartz Foundation; D.G.C, O.M., and A.L.-K. by the Kavli Foundation and Gatsby Charitable Foundation (grant no. GAT3708); and D.G.C. by the National Institutes of Health (grant no. T32NS064929).
+A. v.
+M. was supported by the Swartz Foundation and the Kempner Institute for the Study of Natural and Artificial Intelligence.
+D. G. C, O. M., and A. L.-K. were supported by the Kavli Foundation and Gatsby Charitable Foundation (Grant No. GAT3708).
+D. G. C. was also supported by the National Institutes of Health (Grant No. T32NS064929).
+A. L.-K. was also supported by the National Science Foundation (Grant No. 2443158) and the National Institutes of Health (Grant No. RF1DA060772).

 \begin{widetext}